Alvaro07/design-tokens-generator/README.md

 # spotymix
-Your spotify list mixer app, developed with Vite, Typescript and Vue3
+Your spotify list mixer app, developed with Typescript, Vite and Vue3.